DefGuard/docs/resources/troubleshooting/README.md

 ## TOTP / Email codes for MFA do not work

-If you are having problems with TOTP codes form 2FA/MFA (when logging in to defguard or when connecting to VPN) please make sure your clock on the server that defguard core is running is set properly.
+If you are having problems with TOTP codes form 2FA/MFA (when logging in to Defguard or when connecting to VPN) please make sure your clock on the server that Defguard core is running is set properly.

 Best would be to setup on the server NTP time synchronization.